 - Opening the blades on mechanical broadheads uses significant kinetic energy that costs in penetration.
-This deeper penetration could cost you when it comes to big-boned and heavier animals such as bear, moose, elk, etc. Many elk hunting camps do not allow mechanical blades because of their performance on big and heavy animals.
+This deeper penetration could cost you when it comes to big-boned and heavier animals such as bears, moose, elk, etc. Many elk hunting camps do not allow mechanical blades because of their performance on big and heavy animals.

-Uses of Mechanical Blades:
+Uses of Mechanical Blades

 Mechanical Blades are top-notch for hunting small game and whitetail deer.
 The accuracy delivered by the mechanical broadheads on animals with smaller zone to hit is next to none.
-For small to medium game, sacrifices in penetration are negligible.
+For the small to medium games, sacrifices in penetration are negligible.
 Mechanical broadheads carve a wider wound channel and also leave the blood trails which could be easily followed by you.

 Fixed Blade Broadheads

-Bearing the rugged or an uneven dependability of your fixed blades is extremely difficult.
+Bearing the rugged or uneven dependability of your fixed blades is extremely difficult.
 There are multiple options in which the fixed blade broadheads come.
 You can also remove some blades which makes it easier for you to sharpen your blade and also.
 Help in sliding the blade in as well as out of that particular place.
 They still are called the fixed blades especially because they are fixed when in flight as well as the impact.
-The fixed broadheads are available in multiple grain weights, cutting diameters and shapes which allows you to choose from different options for the specific style which will suit all your needs personally and preferences during your hunting needs.
+The fixed broadheads are available in multiple grain weights, cutting diameters, and shapes which allows you to choose from different options for the specific style which will suit all your needs personally and preferences during your hunting needs.

-Pros of Fixed Blades:
+Pros of Fixed Blades

 - Unlike mechanical blades, you will not have to go through the problem of your fixed blade malfunctioning and you do not have to worry about them not working.
 Fixed Blade broadheads do not have any moving parts which will malfunction and they are not affected when they hit a hard bone.
 Furthermore, there is no wasted energy as well as the time on extending the folded blades.
 These blades, instead, immediately start to slice their way through to the other side of the intended target.
-For hunting big and dangerous game, you must have a fixed blade broadhead by your side because it gives you the much needed deep penetration as well as the reliability you need to take down your target.
-The reliability and the penetration power of the fixed blade are miles ahead of the mechanical blades broadheads which give them an upper hand.
+For hunting a big and dangerous game, you must have a fixed blade broadhead by your side because it gives you the much-needed deep penetration as well as the reliability you need to take down your target.
+The reliability and the penetration power of the fixed blade are miles ahead of the mechanical blade’s broadheads which give them an upper hand.